SabreTech under more scrutiny after whistleblower reports improper repair

 In addition, Block said, the lead mechanic and chief inspector said the work had been done in accordance with the maintenance manual, when it had not.
-In fact, the shop didn't even have a complete manual for the engine.
-At his direction, the shop contacted Boeing, which said that the part must be replaced.
+In fact, the shop didn’t even have a complete manual for the engine.
+At his direction, the shop contacted Boeing, which said that the part must be replaced, according to the magazine.

-In addition, the mechanic who balked at reinstalling the straightened probe _ and who later called the FAA _ was fired for allegedly falsifying paperwork on a different job, a fan-blade lubrication.
-Also fired were another mechanic who worked on the fan-blade and the inspector who approved their work.
+Among those fired was the mechanic who balked at reinstalling the straightened probe _ and who later called the FAA.
+He allegedly falsifying paperwork on a different job, a fan-blade lubrication, as did the others who were let go, Grandone said.

 ``The people who were terminated took unauthorized actions not sanctioned by the repair station, and the reaction was swift and permanent,″ he said.

 He did not know if the fan blade was on the same General Electric Capital Aviation jet as the bent probe.

 Townes, who had assured investigators that policies and training had been overhauled in response to the crash, on Dec.
 22 ordered employees in Orlando to attend special training seminars through Jan.
 1.